luke-luke-luke13/SanctuarySystemsHomelab/README.md

 NUT allows a server to monitor the status of a UPS and report that back to all other servers that are configured to listen.
 When battery percentage drops to a certain point, NUT can automatically issue safe shutdown commands to every server to ensure that things stay safe even during complete power and battery loss.

 #### copyparty fileserver (new addition)
-I just saw a promotional video for CopyParty, which is an insanely feature rich and powerful bit of open-source fileserver software.
+I just saw a promotional video for copyparty, which is an insanely feature rich and powerful bit of open-source fileserver software.
 I am excited to try this on the Pi to take advantage of the SSD.
 Need to experiment with it before I pass judgement on it, but so far I really like what I see. copyparty features resumable uploads/downloads, uses python 2 or 3, supports http/https, webdav, ftp, tftp, smp/cifs

 ## Rack Overview
 The entire system is contained in a 10 inch, 12U DeskPi Rack.
 I chose this rack for its form-factor (the 10in rack is absolutely killer for small scale deployments) and aesthetics.
 I'm a sucker for brushed aluminum and the tinted tempered glass side panels really tie the whole thing together.
 I also wanted something that was completely self-contained, requiring only 2 external connections: 120V power (via 1 plug from the UPS) and networking (via 1 RJ45 cable to the router).
 The whole thing weighs about 35-50lbs and can easily be moved and redeployed anywhere.